 Erid Ecklund considers the Commonalities of the Northstar and Red Line.
 Although bus rapid transit and commuter rails don’t seem too similar, “People have called the Northstar Line a failure for not meeting ridership expectations, and have assumed commuter rail can’t work in the Twin Cities.
 However, outside urban studies and transit planning groups, I haven’t heard anyone call the Red Line a failure.
 If people are calling commuter rail a failed experiment, then what about highway bus rapid transit?
 To me, neither of these routes are failures, just works in progress. ” The post proposes some steps to finish the job.
 The comment section has some extended discussion of the issues with both services.

-Nicole Salica says Bikepacking Is Great and reports on an awesome end of summer trip from Saint Paul to Afton State Park on the Gateway Trail.
+Pine Salica says Bikepacking Is Great and reports on an awesome end of summer trip from St. Paul to Afton State Park on the Gateway Trail.
 There were a few glitches, but mostly clear sailing.
 Check out her start of summer adventure here.

 Walker Angell looks to distinguish Good vs Bad Density in Vadnais Height.
 A proposed project is of the bad density variety because “If built, this property would be isolated high density.
 It is surrounded by low density on all sides; Interstate 35E (wall) to the east, 1.5 story townhomes to the north, a small park, wetland and single family homes to the west and single story duplex to the south.
 It is a considerable distance from eating, shopping and other amenities,” rather than near the town center.